AdrianNiu/nlp/README.md

 models the actual distribution of each class full probabilistic model of all variables - specifies a joint probability distribution over observation and label sequences.

+NGram:
+In text analysis tasks, n-grams refer to diving the corpus into n-words chunks.
+These chunks are often constructed by moving one word at a time.
+When n =1, we use the term unigrams instead of 1-gram.
+In case n = 2, we call it bigams, and when n = 3, it’s called trigrams.

 Another useful analysis technique is identifying the different parts of speech within a specific text or a sentence.
 POS tagging results in a list of tuples; each tuple contains the word and its tag.
 The tag is a description of the word’s part of speech, is it a verb, noun, adjective, etc.
 In most applications, we initially use a default tagger to get basic POS tagging that we can then enhance.